jmwislez/sauna/README.md

 ## What this repository provides

-In this repository, you'll find 3D designs (FreeCAD) for an external sauna I built, as well as for a shower.
-It also provides materials and costs (2013 in Belgium), as well as snapshots of the design and pictures during building.
-Through cost-effective procurement, I was able to limit the material costs to about 2000 euro, excluding electric installation.
+In this repository, you'll find a 3D design (FreeCAD) for an external sauna I built in 2013, as well as for an outside shower I added recently.
+It also provides some materials and costs overviews for the sauna (2013 in Belgium), as well as snapshots of the design and pictures taken during building.
+Through cost-effective procurement, I was able to limit the material costs to about 2000 euro.

 ## The layout and dimensions